Mad, Mad, Madeira World

 Rare Wine Co.
 Historic Series Special Reserve Madeira Savannah Verdelho

 Translucent cold brew color, rather pungent citrus and roasted pecan nose.
 Yum already.
 Then medium sweet, deeply caramel more pecan on the palate.
 This wine feels like family and that’s not just my Austin-grandparent-pecan-picking nostalgia.
 It’s so friendly but capable of throwing you for a loop—how high is that alcohol?
 (19.5 abv)) but WHAT sort of kernel/nut elements are they and are they STILL judging where I went to school?
 These pecan-savvy questions fade as elegant smoky elements wave through to tell you it doesn’t matter so long as you graduated.
-It keeps you on your toes and keeps you looking towards more time together. — 5 months ago
+It keeps you on your toes and keeps you looking towards more time together. — a year ago

 Joe, Serge and 8 others liked this